A method of supervised learning from conflicting data with hidden contexts: Experimental details

-In this section, additional details on the setup and settings of the experiment are provided.
-All experiments were conducted based on PyTorch~\cite{paszke_pytorch_2019} using a NVIDIA 2080ti GPU.
-All data we used does not contain personally identifiable information or offensive content, and can be obtained from public data sources.
+In this section, we provide additional details on our experiments.
+All of our experiments were conducted based on PyTorch~\citep{paszke_pytorch_2019} using NVIDIA V100 and NVIDIA A100 GPUs.
+The datasets we use can be downloaded from public data sources, and does not contain personally identifiable information or offensive content.